Officer quits after confronting black man picking up trash

 He then told Atkinson that he was obstructing a police officer, “a jailable offense.”
 Smyly later told Atkinson that he was being detained for trespassing.

-Smyly drew his Taser and followed Atkinson to the back of the building, repeatedly telling him to sit down on the ground and put the “weapon” down, referring to the trash tool.
+Smyly drew his stun gun and followed Atkinson to the back of the building, repeatedly telling him to sit down on the ground and put the “weapon” down, referring to the trash tool.
 Atkinson repeatedly said he had not done anything wrong.

-An investigative summary said Smyly drew his gun when the two men reached the back of the building.
+Smyly drew his gun when the two men reached the back of the building, an investigative summary said.
 On the video, Atkinson responds by shouting: “That’s a gun!
 I’m picking up trash!
-I’m picking up trash and you’re holding a gun!”
+I’m picking up trash, and you’re holding a gun!”

-After about eight minutes, more Boulder police officers arrive and form a loose half circle around Atkinson.
+After about eight minutes, more officers arrive and form a loose half circle around Atkinson.

 One officer can be seen holding a rifle; the investigative summary says the weapon fires bean bags.
-According to the summary, one officer drew his handgun when he arrived but re-holstered it in less than a minute while Smyly had his gun out until Atkinson put the trash-grabbing tool down.
+One officer drew his handgun when he arrived but reholstered it in less than a minute, while Smyly had his gun out until Atkinson put the trash-grabbing tool down, according to the summary.

 “My life right now is kind of restless, unsettled,” he said.